 Headaches and migraine

 Headache is a clinical symptom that may have a wide aetiology.
 Headache is a pain that we are unable to attribute to a specific structure (such as a tooth, nose, etc.) but which we feel diffused throughout the head.
 Brain tissue itself can not have pain because it does not have pain receptors.
-Within the skull, however, there are many structures that nociceptors have - cerebral vessels, dura mater and most of the tissues surrounding the CNS.
+Within the skull, however, there are many structures that nociceptors have - brain vessels, dura mater and most of the tissues surrounding the CNS.
 An inflammatory process in the brain may increase cerebrospinal fluid pressure or otherwise irritate pain-sensitive structures.

 Ginseng in headaches

 There are so many reasons why headaches originate.
 Among the different types of headache there are several such that the ginseng occupies:

 - Headache due to inflammation of the brain and its envelopes - neuroprotective effects of ginseng

 - Migraine due to trigeminal nerve irritation by inflammation of the envelopes - neuroprotective and anti-inflammatory effects